-Exceptional undergraduate students at UNC Charlotte may be accepted into the Professional Science Masters or Graduate Certificate program in Health Informatics and begin work toward a graduate degree before completing their bachelor's degree.
+Exceptional undergraduate students at UNC Charlotte may be accepted into the Professional Science Masters or Graduate Certificate program in Health Informatics and Analytics and begin work toward a graduate degree before completing their bachelor's degree.

 - Early Entry students may have acceptance to the graduate program pending the award of the baccalaureate degree (generally within two semesters)

 - This Early Entry program is also accelerated in which up to 9 hours earned at the graduate level may be substituted for required undergraduate hours.
 In other words, up to 9 hours of graduate work may be "double counted" toward both the baccalaureate and PSM degree, and up to 6 hours for the Graduate Certificate

 - Beginning Fall 2013, Early Entry students will be charged undergraduate tuition and fees for all courses (graduate and undergraduate) for which they register.
 Upon completion of the bachelor's degree students will be charged graduate tuition and fees.

 - A student may be accepted into the Early-Entry Program at any time after completing 75 credit hours of undergraduate work, although it is expected that close to 90 hours will have been earned by the time the first graduate course is taken.

 - Submit a completed application through the graduate schools Online Admissions Portal.
 The application process and all required documentation (e.g., test scores, transcripts, letters of recommendation) are the same for early entry students as for other applicants to the program.

 - Admission must be recommended by the Department and approved by the Graduate School.
 The admission status will be “provisional" pending the award of the undergraduate degree.